The Royal Society of Tasmania

 • Special Publications

-The Council sought the energy and wide experience of a long-time member in Mr Ron Banks AM to set up a Foundation, process the legal matters and begin the Foundation in a sound professional manner.
-Ron took to the task with enthusiasm, gathered a small group into a committee and initially set a goal of accumulating about $100,000.
-There has always been a member of the Northern Chapter represented on the Foundation committee.
+In the mid-1990s the Council of The Royal Society of Tasmania established a Foundation in order that the Society had a reserve fund to meet unforeseen future needs.
+The Council sought the energy and wide experience of a long-time member in Mr Ron Banks AM and other Society members to set up the Foundation, process the legal matters and begin the Foundation in a sound professional manner, including obtaining the Society’s endorsement as a Deductible Gift Recipient under the Income Tax Assessment Act 1936.
+Ron and the members took to the task with enthusiasm, gathered a small group into a committee and initially set a goal of accumulating about $100,000 in initial capital.

-In 2015/16 the Tasmanian Branch of the ANZAAS organisation ceased but had funds that, by law, needed to be deposited with a responsible and like-minded organisation.
-The Royal Society accepted the responsibility of these funds and immediately entrusted them to the Foundation.
+Over time, the Foundation has successfully accumulated funds such that the fund balance now amounts to some $500,000.
+That amount includes a significant contribution from the Tasmanian Branch of the ANZAAS organisation which ceased operations but had funds that, by law, needed to be transferred to a responsible and like-minded organisation.
+The Royal Society of Tasmania accepted responsibility for these funds and immediately entrusted them to the Foundation.
 These “ANZAAS” funds are clearly earmarked within the financial structure of the Foundation.
 There is an understanding that the ANZAAS funds are best used when supporting youth activities, such as science schools or similar.

-Click here for the membership of the current committee of the Foundation and here for the rules governing the operation of the Foundation.
+Click here for the membership of the current committee of the Foundation and here for the rules governing the operation of the Foundation (Schedule 2 of the Rules of the Royal Society of Tasmania).